-We pride ourselves on providing unparalleled academic training to our students, and our graduates are highly regarded both nationally and internationally as researchers, teachers, and professionals in private industry.
+At UM Physics, we pride ourselves on providing unparalleled academic training to our students, and our graduates are highly regarded both nationally and internationally as researchers, teachers, and professionals in private industry.

-We hope that the information on our website provides you with a detailed picture of our doctoral program.
 For additional information regarding our program or how to apply, please contact us at firstname.lastname@example.org.

 Prior to matriculation into the Physics PhD Program, applicants must have completed a bachelor's degree from an accredited U.S. college or university or an international degree equivalent to a U.S. bachelor’s degree.
 International applicants should refer to Required Academic Credentials from Non-U.S. Institutions to ensure that their educational credentials meet our graduate school's requirements.

 No minimum undergraduate GPA is required, nor do we impose any specific course requirements.
 However, the necessary grounding for the program is the equivalent of a full undergraduate physics major.
 This typically involves solid intermediate-level courses in classical mechanics, electromagnetism, thermal and statistical physics, and quantum physics as well as some study of applications in the context of modern physics.
 Research experience is not a requirement, but is an asset.